xsf/xmpp.org/content/community/chat.md

 ### Operators chatroom
 Chat about running XMPP services ([join](xmpp:operators@muc.xmpp.org?join) | [logs](http://logs.xmpp.org/operators/) | [webchat](https://xmpp.org/chat?operators))

 All of these venues are completely free and open to any interested individual.
-If you are interested in searching for other chat have a look at the [XMPP Chat Room Search Engine](https://search.jabber.network/rooms/1) (not related to XSF business or hosting).
+Community chats for software support etc. can be found via [XMPP Chat Room Search Engine](https://search.jabber.network/rooms/1) (not related to XSF business or hosting).